tldr-pages/tldr/pages/common/cargo-clippy.md

 > A collection of lints to catch common mistakes and improve your Rust code.
 > More information: <https://github.com/rust-lang/rust-clippy>.

-- Run checks over your code:
+- Run checks over the code in the current directory:

 `cargo clippy`